CAVISE/opal/README.md

 In Windows:

 Go to SDK folder and execute cmake-gui.
 Configure and generate for you compiler.
 If you use Visual Studio, you may have problems with the last versions.
-It has been tested with VS Entreprise 2017, version 15.4.5.
+It has been tested with VS Entreprise 2017, version 15.4.5 and Visual Studio Community 2019.
 Make sure that you set `CUDA_HOST_COMPILER` variable in cmake-gui, which is your host compiler, and should be something like `C:/Program Files (x86)/Microsoft Visual Studio/2017/Enterprise/VC/Tools/MSVC/14.11.25503/bin/Hostx64/x64/cl.exe`
 Then, you can compile it with VS.